squidmellon/st-andrews-hmo-licence-analysis/docs/contribution_statement.md

 # Contribution Statement

-This repository is based on work completed during a collaborative research project in the School of Economics and Finance at the University of St Andrews.
+This repository is based on work completed during a research project in the School of Economics and Finance at the University of St Andrews.

 ## My contribution